dimsav/blog/_posts/2015-02-08-elasticsearch-aggregations.md

 }
 {% endhighlight %}

 We are using `size:0` because we don't care about the query result, just our agrregation.
-This is like `count` with `group by` clause (at least it's how I see it), for those used with SQL.
+This is like `count` with `group by` clause (at least it's how I see it), for those who are used to SQL.
 Pretty bool, right?

 > You can also send a query string param `search_type=count` and this will return just your aggregations results and counts, not the search hits.
 If you do so, no need to use the `size=0`.